ADesprets/cp4i-install/README.md

 The main variables (cluster name, flavor, etc...) of the configuration files are forwarded to terraform using env vars prefixed with `TF_VAR_`.

-Those variables can also be overriden in file `var_override.tfvars`.
+Those variables can also be overridden in file `var_override.tfvars`.

 > Duration time: ~ 40+ min

-The main sc ript does the following:
+The main script does the following:

 1. Export specific configuration values for terraform